-The consortium has committed to undertake specialized geophysical studies that would reassess the prospectivity of the block in light of the gas discovery in Hawkeye-1 well.
+As at September 30, 2018, preparatory works for the committed specialized geophysical studies (i.e. Quantitative Interpretation and lithology and petrophysical modelling) that would reassess the prospectivity of SC 55 in light of the gas discovery in Hawkeye-1 well progressed.